Tila Tequila: Health

-On March 7, 2012, it was reported that Tequila had agreed to check into rehab after having reportedly "almost died" from an attempted suicide by overdosing on pills.
-The incident caused her to be hospitalized from a brain aneurysm.
+On February 29, 2012, Tequila was hospitalized after she overdosed on pills in an attempted suicide which resulted in her suffering a brain aneurysm.
+On March 7, upon being discharged from the hospital, she agreed to enter rehab for substance abuse and treatment of psychological issues at the Palm Partners recovery center in Florida.
 Tequila completed her rehab treatment on April 5, 2012.

 Sexuality

 By the end of 2007, Tequila was linked to the winner of her dating show A Shot at Love with Tila Tequila, Bobby Banhart.
 In January 2008, she revealed that she and Banhart had ended their relationship.
 Shortly afterwards, Banhart posted a message on his Myspace stating he had never dated Tequila and that she "never called him after the last show and no one would give him her number."
 Tequila later came out as a lesbian rather than a bisexual and stated that she wanted to pick the show's runner-up Dani Campbell but the producers made her pick Banhart.

 In March 2018, Tequila uploaded a video to YouTube, saying that she was neither lesbian nor bisexual.
 She only pretended to be lesbian and bisexual in order to create ratings for A Shot at Love with Tila Tequila; she had a boyfriend while filming the show.
 Additionally, she associated homosexuality with the Devil and referred to former contestants of the show as "degenerate" and "disgusting".